A psalm of David. When he fled from his son Absalom.

 8 From the LORD comes deliverance.
 May your blessing be on your people.
 Selah

 As I read this psalm, I recall the verses that recount the story of David and Absalom.
 I am not one that fills in the blanks so I will not try to determine the relationship that David had with his son Absalom.
 Absalom was David’s third son (2 Samuel 3:3) and the half-brother to Ammon who was David’s oldest son but whom also had raped Tamar Absalom’s sister.
 Read the story in 2 Samuel 13:1 – 19:43 to get a full account of the story that leads to this psalm.
 However, until you have one of your own children rebel against you to the point of wanting to destroy you and go against the truth; you can never fully understand how David felt here.
 David waited on the Lord.
 This is different from the approach that many take today.
 The belief that God takes care of those who take care of themselves is a belief that carries over to almost every aspect of our life.
 We are living in an age where we must make it happen, and when it does it must be God’s will; yet I believe we have really forgotten the art of waiting on the Lord.
 As you read these verses look at David’s response to the trial he is going through.
 He is trusting in God as his shield and the one that gives glory.
 He will rest and lie down because the Lord sustains him.
 He will not fear because from the Lord will comes deliverance.
-David knew how to trust God.
-The words in this psalm should help us to develop the same trust in God as Davd had in when facing a major battle in our life.
-When we measure the battles, we fight in the fleeing moments of this life they will be nothing compared to the victories we will have with him for eternality.
+David knew how to trust God and that when we measure the battles, we fight in the fleeing moments of this life they are nothing compare to the victories we will have with him for eternality.